 Public Information On Annual Returns

 The information contained on the annual returns is filed in the public database and updated each year.
-This means that anyone can order a copy of the record of your company in order to ascertain your registered office address or who the directors are.
+This means that anyone can order a copy of the record of your company in order to ascertain the registered office address of a companyor who the directors and officers are.
 Some provinces honour the privacy legislation and allow you to include an address for service for a director or officer of the company which can be your office address and other provinces and territories are still insisting on home addresses to be included on the form.

 Extra-Provincial or Extra-Territorial Company Annual Returns